Medically Reviewed by Jilian Lopiano

 Apicoectomy, how much is the procedure?

-In the United States, the price of a dental apicoectomy is an average of $1,300 USD, while in Mexico the average is $400 USD in certified, high quality clinics with excellent opinions, such as The Dental District, dental clinic in Tijuana, where you will find the right treatment for you such as dental braces in Tijuana or Dental implants in Mexico.
+In the United States, the price of a dental apicoectomy is an average of $1,300 USD, while in Mexico the average is $400 USD in certified, high quality clinics with excellent opinions, such as The Dental District, dental clinic in Tijuana, where you will find the right treatment for you such as Teeth whitening in tijuana, dental braces in Tijuana or Dental implants in Mexico.

 Schedule your appointment with us through the contact form, we will gladly assist you.